Sampisatrn/buildspace-dao-starter/README.md

 # buildspace x thirdweb - Build your own DAO with just Javascript

-### **Welcome 👋**
+### **Welcome To OrpheoDAO👋**
-To get started with this course, clone this repo and follow these commands:
+This is my project build with BuildSpace course, clone this repo and follow these commands:

-1. Run `npm install` at the root of your directory
+1. Run `yarn install` at the root of your directory
-2. Run `npm start` to start the project
+2. Run `yarn start` to start the project
 3. Start coding!

 ### **Questions?**